Kumaravel655/miniproject-board/README.md

+### EXP NO: 05

+### Date:

-# miniproject-pcb-board-design
+# <p align = "center"> miniproject-pcb-board-design
 ## Aim:
 Design and develop a PCB board for any specific application.
 ## Algorithm:
-STEP 1 :Draw a neat schematic by following the standard rules.
+STEP 1 :Draw a neat schematic by following the standard rules.\
-STEP 2: Develop the PCB layout.
+STEP 2: Develop the PCB layout.\
-STEP 3: Generate GCODE using CopperCAM
+STEP 3: Generate GCODE using CopperCAM.\
-STEP 4:Manufacture the PCB board using PCB prototyping machine.
+STEP 4:Manufacture the PCB board using PCB prototyping machine.\
 STEP 5: Attach the schematic diagram, PCB layout, CopperCAM output, GCODE and image of the manufactured PCB with the submission.

 ## Schematic diagram: